developersolutions2024/bedrock-knowledgebase-and-agents/api-gateway-config/api-gateway.md

-# To transform this GraphQL schema for use with API Gateway, we'll create REST endpoints that correspond to each GET and POST.
-Here's a detailed, step-by-step guide on how to set this up in API Gateway:
+# REST endpoints that correspond to each GET and POST.
+Detailed, step-by-step guide on how to set this up in API Gateway:

 1. Create a new REST API in API Gateway:
    - Go to AWS Management Console > [API Gateway](https://console.aws.amazon.com/apigateway?p=pm&c=sm&z=1)